MarcusOme/BigDataGenerator/README.md

 - Open the project in Visual Studio Preview and debug it;

-- On the web page that opens you will find 3 buttons, each one create records for one of the three tables that are created,
+- On the web page that opens you will find 3 buttons, each one create records for one of the three tables that are created

+## Machine learning approach
+In order to fill the purchase table with more meaningful data an algorithm based on matrix factorization have been used to create a series of purchase based on the suggested product created inside a list (see [here](https://github.com/dotnet/machinelearning-samples/tree/master/samples/csharp/getting-started/MatrixFactorization_ProductRecommendation)).
+For the final user is possible to set a desired threshold for the purchase insertion probability percentage (I have decided for a 20% initial).
+Also is possible to rerun the algorithm multiple times to insert more purchase based on the ones that are already present.